vletroye/daikin-control/README.md

 ![Web Gui Preview](https://raw.githubusercontent.com/vletroye/daikin-control/master/web_gui.png)

+This project is a fork of [ael-code](https://github.com/ael-code/daikin-control)

-The '''Daikin Emura FTXG-L''' air conditioner comes with a wifi module preinstalled that allows you to control it via internet.
+Various '''Daikin''' air conditioners support wifi modules (sometimes preinstalled) that allows you to controlthem via internet.
-The solution provided by Daikin is a mobile app (very well designed) that allows you to control the air conditioner even remotely, exploiting the REST API of the wifi module.
+The solution provided by Daikin is a mobile app (very well designed) that allows you to control the air conditioners remotely, exploiting the REST API of the wifi module.

 Even if the system works, there are some problems: